WordPress/gutenberg/packages/components/src/base-control/README.md

 Additional description for the control.
 It is preferable to use plain text for `help`, as it can be accessibly associated with the control using `aria-describedby`.
 When the `help` contains links, or otherwise non-plain text content, it will be associated with the control using `aria-details`.

-The recommended way is to use the `useBaseControlProps` hook, which takes care of setting an appropriate `aria-describedby` or `aria-details` based on the auto-generated unique `id` and the `help` value type.

 -   Type: `ReactNode`
 -   Required: No